kantarsifo/kantar-sifo-mobile-analytics-pod/Documentation/Readme.md

         <string>se.tns-sifo.sifopanelen</string>
     </array>
 ```
-4. To have this custom URL-scheme picked up by the framework you have to
+4. To have this custom URL scheme picked up by the framework you have to
 implement the method - application:openURL:sourceApplication:annotation:
 in your app’s delegate and forward it’s arguments to the same method as
 implemented by the framework.
 At this point you already need to have